Where did you grow up?

 A million and one different things!
 I started wanting to be a nurse because I quite liked the TV show Casualty.
 Then as I got older and I got more into drama, both in school and at a weekend drama club, I wanted to be an actress.

-What did you studying in higher education?
+What did you study in higher education?

 I studied Drama and Screen studies at the University of Manchester.